linroger/Wealth-of-Nations/Fixed Income Asset Pricing/Problem Sets/BUS 35130 SPRING 2024 SOLUTION TO HOMEWORK 1.md

 Clearly,  there are important issues here
 The interpolation is only approximate.
 We normally have far more data to do this.
 1
-We have anchored the swap curve with the one-month LIBOR curve.
+We have anchored the swap curve with the one-month [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] curve.
 LIBOR is for uncollateralized borrowing - and thus is risky - while swaps now are fully collateralized,  and thus there is less risk.
 1. Once we have the zero-coupon curve,  we can compute quarterly forward rates from the forward discount F(0,  Ti,  Ti+1) = Z(0,  Ti)
 Z(0,  Ti+1)